wsor4035/troll/README.md

-# troll
+# Minetest troll mod

-# VERY EXPERIEMENTAL, ALL COMMANDS THAT ARE NOT LISTED: DO NOT WORK!
-This is my MT Mod for trolling on Servers.
-List of commands:
+##instalation guide
+download mod, rename folder to troll

+##list of commands and what they do
+* /change_hp: removes specified hp from the specified player
+* /grow_player: makes specified player 5x bigger than default values
+* /shrink_player: makes a specified player 1/2 default size
+* /reset_player: reset a specified player to default size

 * /t-smoke: Spawns much of smoke arround the player
 * /t-ban: Let the player think that he is banned
-* /t-hp: remove 2 hp from a player
 * /t-error: Send an Error message to the player
 * /t-black: The player see 20 seconds only black
 * /t-freeze: the player is freezed